 Fichtelberg, Thuringia in the former East Germany (December 1975)

-blackboard, with those two sentences on it.
+blackboard, with those two sentences written on it.
 She repeated them over and over, while gesticulating to herself, until we all understood that she is Mrs. Lehmann and she is our teacher.
 From that point on, it was pure bliss!

-had found myself in an opaque world – immersed in a language I did not understand and surrounded by a culture I did not know.
+I had found myself in an opaque world – immersed in a language I did not understand and surrounded by a culture I did not know.
 With every new word I learned and every idiom I understood, bit by bit, little pieces of a veil continued to disappear.
-As I walked around in the city, I deciphered another signpost each day.
+As I walked around in the city, each day, I deciphered another signpost.
 As I looked out while riding a tram, I understood another nugget from a billboard on Hotel Astoria next to Leipzig Hauptbahnhof.
 Sometimes, it was part of a political slogan that I tried to decode.
 With every improvement in my comprehension, I could catch more bits and pieces of conversations of fellow commuters speaking in their colloquial tongue.
 The experience was like moving gradually from deafness to hearing, from incomprehension to comprehension, and ultimately from darkness to light.
 It was simply beautiful – or as I said, pure bliss!